fkie-cad/friTap/docs/platforms/macos.md

 This guide covers macOS-specific setup, considerations, and best practices for using friTap on macOS systems.

+!!! warning "Limited macOS Support"
+    macOS support is currently limited to **TLS key extraction only** (keylog).
+Full plaintext traffic interception is not yet implemented for macOS.
+Apple's native **SecureTransport and Network.framework are not supported**.
+Only BoringSSL-based applications (like Chrome) and Python's OpenSSL can be analyzed.

 ## Prerequisites

 ### System Requirements